leolanese/leolanese/README.md

 <div align="left">

 ### 👨‍💻 What I'm currently working on:
- - Currently working at `ADS Services` financial services remotly from London, United Kingdom.
-ADSS is a private financial services firm headquartered in Abu Dhabi, United Arab Emirates, that offers online trading, investment, wealth management and asset management services for institutional, private and retail clients.
-It is the biggest foreign-exchange trader in the Middle East and North Africa (MENA) and serves central banks, asset managers, brokerage firms, and hedge funds.
+ - Just finish contract on my last client and now currently I'm open for new opportunities!

 ---

 ### 🖥️ Where I was working on in the past:
- - I have being working in different countries for several clients like: `Luno`, `BBC`, `MET - London Metropolitan Police`, `Nokia`, `IBM`, `SKY`, `Mimecast`, `Vashi`, between others, producing succesully products that I'm proud of.
+ - I have being working in different countries for several clients like: `Luno`, `BBC`, `MET - London Metropolitan Police`, `Nokia`, `IBM`, `SKY`, `Mimecast`, `ADSS`, `Vashi`, between others, producing succesully products that I'm proud of.

 ### 📢 Featured Speaker Conferences: